thoughtbot/maintaining-open-source-projects/book/03-git.md

 The author of that change is luckily in the same room as you.
 In fact, it is you!
 Having such a close relationship doesn’t help you understand why did the programmer find the need to change this past year, and what repercussions it has or could have.
 With such an irrelevant commit message, any reviewer (since the commit happened a year ago, and into the future) has to find out what the patch does and how it affects the software.

 A more informative message spares that effort for *everyone*.
 Any commit message can be a potential time sink or serve as never-too-verbose documentation.
 An informative commit message lets anyone decide if the solution still applies, and if it’s a good solution to the problem at hand or we can find better alternatives.
+Understanding why something happened months or years ago becomes possible and efficient.

 A good commit message answers three questions: